 Should the child wear protective clothing like a helmet?

 Yes, absolutely.
 Children should not only start wearing a helmet as soon as they move with their bike on the road.
 It is advisable to get the child used to wear a helmet already in the child seat of your bicycle.
 This makes the helmet a matter of course when the child later climbs onto the bike himself/herself.
 And to be a good role model, it is advisable that you wear a helmet too.
 Here is a good source to learn more about kids bicycle helmets.
+Did you know that over 65% of kids are wearing shoes that are too small for their feet?

 Assessment of a child’s motor skills